DEFECTIVE STUCCO CLASS ACTION LAWSUIT

 Why Does Stucco Fail?

-As a result of this allegedly faulty stucco application, excessive moisture absorption in the wood or block behind the stucco could cause property damage such as rotting wood and potential health hazards such as mold, bacteria, and insect infestation.
+As a result of faulty stucco application, excessive moisture absorption in the wood or block behind the stucco could cause property damage such as rotting wood and potential health hazards such as mold, bacteria, and insect infestation.

 Who Is at Fault?